hline

 We must also honor and respect the priests, as we would the leader of a household.

-Now that we know what it means to be a leader of a household, we can now find examples of household salvation in the scriptures.
+Now that we know what it means to be a leader of a household, we can now find examples of household salvation in the Bible.

-Beresheet (Genesis) 7:1 And HaShem said unto Noah, Come you and all your house into the ark; for you have I seen righteous before Me in this generation.
+Bereshit (Genesis) 7:1 And HaShem said unto Noah, Come thou and all thy house into the ark; for thee have I seen righteous before me in this generation.

 We all know the story of the flood and Noah's ark, but now we see the salvation of Noah and his family in a new way.
 Noah's family was saved through his merit.
 It is because of him that they lived on to repopulate the earth.
 We can already see just how important it is to have good leaders!